robert-westenberger/knowledgebase/deep-learning.md

 ## Other data types
 Often, domain-specific data types fit very nicely into existing categories.
 Protein chains look a lot like natural language documents, in that they are a long sequence of distinct tokens with complex relationships and meaning throughout the sequence.
 Using NLP is the current state-of-the-art approach for many types of protein analysis.

+# The Drivetrain Approach
+There are many accurate models that are useless, and many innacurate models that are highly useful.